VHSgunzo/runimage/README.md

 ## Troubleshooting and problem solving:

 * To start `SystemD` services with `systemctl` in `RunImage` `SystemD` replaced with [fake-systemd](https://github.com/VHSgunzo/runimage-fake-systemd) package based on [docker-systemctl-replacement](https://github.com/gdraheim/docker-systemctl-replacement) with some modification.
 It's depend on `python3`
-* By default, all container processes running in the background will be killed after the container is closed, to allow background processes, use the environment variable `ALLOW_BG=1`
 * To start the `SSH server` you need to install patched [runimage-openssh](https://github.com/VHSgunzo/runimage-openssh) package from runimage [pacman repo](https://github.com/runimage/repo)
 ```
 pac -Sy runimage-openssh